-RICHMOND, Va. — Anthem LemonAid is returning to Richmond next weekend.
+RICHMOND, Va. -- Anthem LemonAid is returning to Richmond this Friday, Saturday and Sunday.

 The signature event has been raising money to help children fight cancer at Children’s Hospital of Richmond at VCU (CHoR) since 2001.